 9. The Heights Target Area depicted on Map 9 below.
-Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the income-based requirements under section 3.22.040 (D)(9)(a) Map 9: The Heights Target Area
+Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the income-based requirements under VMC 3.22.040(D)(9)(a):